open-duelyst/duelyst/README.md

 #### Starting a test environment in Docker

-- Modify `development.json` with:
-  - Firebase Realtime endpoint and secret
+- Create a Firebase Realtime Database
-  - Redis connection string
-  - Postgres connection string
+  - This is a Google Cloud product, and they offer a no-cost "Spark" plan
+  - Set the `FIREBASE_URL` environment variable in an `.env` file in the repo root
+    - For example, `FIREBASE_URL=https://my-example-project.firebaseio.com/`
+  - Create a new service account with r/w access to your realtime DB
+    - Create a new JSON key for the service account, and store it in a `serviceAccountKey.json` file in the repo root
-- Optionally enable debug logging for sockets by prepending `yarn $1` with `DEBUG=*` in `docker/start`
+- Optionally enable debug logging for WebSockets by prepending `yarn $1` with `DEBUG=*` in `docker/start`
 - Use `docker compose up` to start required services locally, or start individual services:
   - `redis`
   - `db` (Postgres)